lee-lindley/PdfGen/README.md

 >SELECT test0 FROM dual;

 Double click on the BLOB value in the results grid.
 In SqlDeveloper you get a pencil icon.
 Click on that and choose *download* (toad is similar).
-Save the blob to a file named whatever.pdf.
+Save the blob to a file named test0.pdf.
 Open in a pdf viewer.

 ## Results